 Thus, if you have nothing valuable to share, don’t bombard your customers’ inboxes.

 And when you send an email, make sure to...

 If you want your customers to fall in love with your emails, you first have to make them open your email.

 By writing killer subject lines that will compel your subscribers to open the email right away!

-Did you know, 35% of recipients decide to open an email based on its subject line?
+Did you know, that 35% of recipients decide to open an email based on its subject line?

 So, if you write an attention-grabbing subject line, you’ve already won half the battle.

 Think of your subject lines as a resume.
 A good resume won’t land you the job right away, but it will help you get an interview.
 Similarly, a subject line will not drive sales, but it will make the person open the email and read it.

 So, the goal of your subject line is to get subscribers to open your email.
 No more, no less.

 Have a look at the following tips to craft creative subject lines: